fedon/mail-notifier/README.md

 Usb mail notifier script for gmail

 I. Introduction
+Network calls are made by curl.
+Tested on Linux Fedora.
 Why to publish?
 First of all that is how open source works.
 I use this <a href="https://github.com/vogelchr/led-notify-module">module</a> to control my notifier device and this repo is my pay back.
 Another thing is gmail API is not so easy to start with as it may seem.
 Although, google has abundant documentation it is ill structured.
 There are lots of versions and when you read something it is not clear if it is the latest/actual version.